Body Language in Italy: Deciphering the Hand Gestures Meaning

 Italians, with their innate passion for communicating, have never let words get in the way.
 Italian hands are rarely still.

-In Italy, the shrug of a shoulder, the flip of a wrist or the lift of an eyebrow says more than a sacco di parole (sack of words).
+In Italy, the Italian gestures of the shrug of a shoulder, the flip of a wrist, or the lift of an eyebrow says more than a Sacco di parole (sack of words).
 Body language in Italy is the most important part of making your point.
+Sometimes the nonverbal Italian communication using dramatic hand gestures is more important than what is said.

-Hand gestures are to Italian conversation what punctuation is to writing.
+Hand gestures are to Italian conversation and Italian culture what punctuation is to writing.
 Hands become exclamation points, periods, commas, question marks.
 Italian gestures are a huge part of what makes an Italian, well, an ITALIAN!
+What are these classic gestures’ meanings?

 Whether you realize it or not, you are already somewhat fluent in Italian body language.
-Gestures used in other countries — such as holding up an index finger to speak or interrupt, putting a finger to the lips to request silence or scratching one’s head when befuddled — translate precisely into wordless Italian.
+Hand gestures used in other countries — such as holding up an index finger to speak or interrupt, putting a finger to the lips to request silence or scratching one’s head when befuddled — translate precisely into wordless Italian.
+Here are some of Italy’s best-known hand gestures.

 And you can always improvise.
 If something smells bad, you don’t have to say “che puzza!”
 Simply pinch your nose.
 If you’re hungry, pat your stomach.
 If you can’t hear what someone is saying, cup your ear.

-The meaning of other gestures can vary from region to region and always depend on context.
-A clenched fist can signify rage, irritation, anger or threat, for instance.
+The meaning of other common hand gestures can vary from region to region and always depend on context.
+A clenched fist can signify rage, irritation, anger, or threat, for instance.
 Fingers bunched together may indicate complexity or confusion.

-Bunch your fingers together, with tips touching and pointing upward.
+Bunch your fingers together, the fingers closed hand gesture, with tips touching and pointing upward.
 Hold your arm about a foot from your body.
 You can either hold your hand still or move it up and down at the wrist.
 Translation: “Ma che vuoi?” (“What do you really want?
 What do you mean?”)

 2. Prayer Clasp